Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Industrial Context Background

 Bayesian Neural Networks (BNNs) provide a probabilistic approach to neural network modeling that allows UQ through Bayesian inference~\cite{tran2019bayesian}.
 In BNNs, model weights are treated as random variables with a prior distribution reflecting the initial belief about the weights before observing any data.
 A common choice is a Gaussian distribution: $p(\mathbf{w}) = \mathcal{N}(\mathbf{w} \mid \mathbf{0}, \mathbf{I})$.
 Given a dataset $\mathbf{X}=\{x_1, x_2, ..., x_n\}$, $\mathbf{Y}=\{y_1, y_2, ..., y_n\}$, Bayesian inference computes the posterior over the weights as: $p(\mathbf{w}\mid\mathbf{X}, \mathbf{Y})$.
 Instead of providing a single output prediction, BNNs produce a distribution of possible outputs that captures the uncertainty about the prediction.
 The posterior combines the prior and the likelihood of the observed data, which is often difficult to compute exactly because the marginal probability $p(\mathbf{Y}\mid\mathbf{X})$ required to evaluate the posterior cannot be evaluated analytically~\cite{mackay1992practical}.
 Hence, various Bayesian approximation methods have been proposed to perform Bayesian inference.

-Gal and Ghahramani~\cite{gal2016dropout} proposed MC-dropout as a Bayesian approximation method, which shows that introducing dropout in DNN can be interpreted as the approximation of a probabilistic Bayesian model in deep Gaussian processes.
+Gal and Ghahramani~\cite{gal2016dropout} proposed MC-Dropout as a Bayesian approximation method, which shows that introducing dropout in DNN can be interpreted as the approximation of a probabilistic Bayesian model in deep Gaussian processes.
 Dropout is commonly applied in deep learning models to avoid over-fitting by randomly dropping units along with their connections from the neural network~\cite{srivastava2014dropout}.
-To this end, the predictive distribution is approximated by sampling multiple predictions:

-where $x^*$ is the input sample, $y^*$ is the corresponding predicted output, $T$ is the number of predictions, and $w^*$ is the model weights after dropout.
+Thus, the predictive distribution is approximated by sampling multiple predictions: where $x^*$ is the input sample, $y^*$ is the predicted output, $T$ is the number of predictions, and $\mathbf{w}^{'}$ is the model weights after dropout.
 The $T$ DNN predictions are different because neurons are randomly dropped in each prediction, based on which we quantify the uncertainty of the overall predictions.